-Hrithik Roshan, Bruce Willis and Tiger Woods — each of them had to cope with stammering.
-Despite 8.5 million Indians being affected by it, awareness about it is minimal.
-This weekend, as The Indian Stammering Association (TISA) is set to host an introductory session on the speech problem in Mumbai, The GUIDE looks at its causes, effects and how to live with it
+This weekend, as The Indian Stammering Association (TISA) is set to host an introductory session on the speech problem in Mumbai, we look at its causes, effects and how to live with it

 In India, stammering has always been the elephant in the room.
 Actor Hrithik Roshan has been vocal about his battle, and cinema might have made references (Shah Rukh Khan’s dialogue in Darr to Colin Firth’s memorable act in The King’s Speech).
 Yet, the road is long.